Operation Martyr Soleimani: Attacks

 On 8 January 2020, shortly after midnight, Iraqi Prime Minister Adil Abdul-Mahdi reportedly received a message from Iran indicating that the response to General Soleimani's death had "started or was about to start".
 Exact locations were not disclosed, but U.S. officials later confirmed their troops had adequate advanced warning of the attack and had taken shelter.
 Amir Ali Hajizadeh, the commander of the Islamic Revolutionary Guard Corps Aerospace Force, later clarified that half an hour before the missiles were fired, Iran informed the Iraqi Prime Minister that they would strike a base in Iraq without saying which base was the target.
 Hajizadeh said the Iranians gave forewarning to the Iraqi government out of "respect".

 Sometime between 1:20 a.m. and 1:35 a.m. local, Iran began launching multiple ballistic missiles at select Iraqi bases hosting U.S. forces.
 According to Iranian media, the attack began around the same time of day Soleimani was killed five days prior, and just a few hours before his burial.
 The code used to launch the missiles was reportedly "Oh Zahra", referring to the daughter of the Islamic prophet Muhammad.
-According to U.S. troops at Al Asad, the first missiles landed at 1:34 a.m. and were followed by three more volleys, spaced out by more than 15 minutes each.
+According to U.S. troops at Al-Asad, the first missiles landed at 1:34 a.m. and were followed by three more volleys, spaced out by more than 15 minutes each.
 The attack lasted roughly three hours and was over by 4:00 a.m.

-The Islamic Revolutionary Guard Corps (IRGC) took responsibility for the attack against the Ayn Al Asad airbase about half an hour after the attack began and announced that it was carried out in response to the killing of Soleimani.
+The Islamic Revolutionary Guard Corps (IRGC) took responsibility for the attack against the al-Asad Airbase about half an hour after the attack began and announced that it was carried out in response to the killing of Soleimani.
 The IRGC added that if the U.S. retaliated, they would respond in kind.
 It also declared that the attack was intended as a warning that applied to any regional actor that provides basing for U.S. military personnel.
 Fars News Agency subsequently released video of the missile launches.